 Points to remember

-Always consider what you would like your CV to say about yourself - What are your strengths?
+Consider what you want your CV to say about you.
+What are your strengths?
 Why would you make a good employee?
-If you are looking to secure a particular type of role, then make sure this is reflected.
+If you are looking to secure a particular type of role, make sure this is reflected.

 - Structure your CV logically (see example below).

 - Only use white A4 paper with black print.